dafny-lang/dafny/README.md

 # Try Dafny

 The easiest way to get started with Dafny is to use [rise4fun](http://rise4fun.com/dafny), where you can write and verify Dafny programs without having install anything.
 On [rise4fun](http://rise4fun.com/dafny), you will also find the online Dafny tutorial.
+It is also easy to [install Dafny on your own machine](https://github.com/Microsoft/dafny/wiki/INSTALL) in VS Code, which gives you a much better user experience than in the web browser.

 # Setup